Phenyo28/RBN-Health-Monitoring-Device-project-3-PD/README.md

 I created the casing on OnShape.
 This casing will provide protection for the electronics, gave it a cleaner look, and made the device portable.
 <img width="749" height="527" alt="Screenshot 2025-09-17 002916" src="https://github.com/user-attachments/assets/83fd5407-4fa1-4cc1-9d36-c5ca9f257551" /> <img width="254" height="628" alt="Screenshot 2025-09-17 002952" src="https://github.com/user-attachments/assets/1afe642c-1117-41ec-9458-f567c1fb6936" /> <img width="275" height="634" alt="Screenshot 2025-09-17 002934" src="https://github.com/user-attachments/assets/aa7e3080-07db-417a-8f17-e9a8aac41817" />

+## Laser Cutting the Device

+The device casing was designed in Onshape, exported, and laser cut from wood.
+Using proper power and speed settings, the parts were cut accurately and assembled to house the ESP32, sensors, and display, resulting in a durable and portable prototype.

 ---